nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 - `low` **Required** lowest price of the asset in the quote currency as a string parseable to a positive number
 - `volume` **Required** volume of the asset in the base currency as a string parseable to a positive number

-Candles are expected to include a minimum number of records for a given interval:
+Candles are expected to include a minimum number of records for a given interval and to include the "last candle" within the given timeframe:

-- `1d`: 7 candles
+- `1d`: 7 candles with last candle occuring within a rolling 48 hours
-- `1h`: 24 candles
+- `1h`: 24 candles with last candle occuring within a rolling 2 hours
-- `1m`: 60 candles
+- `1m`: 60 candles with last candle occurring within a rolling 10 minutes

 ## `/trades-by-timestamp` - Historical Executed Trades Paged by Timestamp - **Discouraged**